 - Out of contractual working hours, one of your staff members posts a light-hearted comment on Twitter about a co-workers sexuality?
 The co-worker later complains to you.

-The only way to protect your business from these and many other types of social media abuse is to develop a Social Media Policy.
+The only way to protect your business from these and many other types of social media abuse are to develop a Social Media Policy.
 The important thing is to act now.
 Social media is growing and so is the number of problems and costs it is creating for businesses.